AOSSIE-Org/Resonate-Website/CONTRIBUTING.md

 Thank you for your interest in contributing to the **Resonate Website**!
 We're excited to have you help us improve this landing page for the open-source social voice platform.
 This guide will help you get started.

-## Code of Conduct

-Please be respectful and constructive in all interactions.
-We're committed to providing a welcoming and inclusive environment for all contributors.

 ## How to Contribute

 ### 1. **Report Bugs**